mousepawmedia/devdocs/source/setup/first_steps.rst

 DVD Playback
 ====================================

+..
+WARNING:: Under the DMCA, it is technically *illegal* to play any disc with
+    copy protection on Linux (unless you use the non-free Fluendo DVD Player application).
+DVDs with copy protection have a label indicating it on the case, usually on the bottom of the back of the case.
+To date, there has never been legal action taken against a user for playing copy-protected DVDs on Linux, and the viability of the law is under heavy debate.
+Just be aware of the law and decide for yourself.

 Want to play DVDs?
 Yes, Ubuntu can do that, but you have to set it up first.

 ..  code-block:: bash